-The Corporation has access to three separate unsecured revolving credit facilities totalling \$500.0 million (collectively, the "Credit Facility"), made available under the Second Amended and Restated Credit Agreement (the "Credit Agreement"), originally dated as of October 25, 2013, as amended and restated from time to time, most recently on December 21, 2018.
+The Corporation has access to three separate unsecured revolving credit facilities totalling \$500.0 million (collectively, the "Credit Facility"), made available under the Credit Agreement, originally dated as of October 25, 2013, as amended and restated from time to time, most recently on June 14, 2019.
+This latest amendment was aimed at extending the term of each facility, at harmonizing certain provisions of the Credit Agreement with IFRS 16 and at adjusting certain thresholds and ratios.

-Facility A in the amount of \$250.0 million is available until September 29, 2023, whereas Facility B and Facility C, representing \$200.0 million and \$50.0 million respectively, are available until September 29, 2020.
+Facility A in the amount of \$250.0 million is available until September 27, 2024, whereas Facility B and Facility C, representing \$200.0 million and \$50.0 million respectively, are available until September 29, 2021.